-On professional wedding proposal planners (New York Times Magazine); on the Balenciaga Triple S sneaker (SSENSE); On waiting in line (Racked); on Cardi B (New York Times Magazine); on treadmill running in virtual reality (Outside); on Narcan (The Outline); on hand-painted advertisements (New York Times Styles); on oyster farming (Saveur, print only); on marble carving (No Man's Land, print only)
+On viral meme-turned-rapper Bhad Bhabie (New York Times Magazine); on professional wedding proposal planners (New York Times Magazine); on the Balenciaga Triple S sneaker (SSENSE); on waiting in line (Racked); on Cardi B (New York Times Magazine); on treadmill running in virtual reality (Outside); on Narcan (The Outline); on hand-painted advertisements (New York Times Styles); on oyster farming (Saveur, print only); on marble carving (No Man's Land, print only)

 On national parks (The New York Times Magazine); on nudists (Racked); on translating SpongeBob SquarePants to Broadway (The Outline); on the California Superbloom (New Yorker, online); on squats (New Yorker, online); on slime (New Yorker, online); on dealing drugs in self-driving cars (New York Times Magazine); on boating with boomers through the Okeechobee Canal (New York Times Magazine); on SUPERFOODS (New York Times Magazine); on Barbara Kruger, hypebeasts, and Supreme (New Yorker, online); on America's most beautiful freeway interchange (No Man's Land, print only); on noted teen eccentric Lil Yachty (New York Times Magazine); on #influencers (WIRED); on bus fiends (New Yorker, online); on amateur dermatology (New Yorker, online)

 On my very first sip of Coca-Cola* (Eater); on millennials watching cat videos for pay (New York Times Magazine); on hoarding empty yogurt containers (Lucky Peach); on Fetty Wap (New York Times Magazine); on becoming a hat person (NY Mag)

 *Nominated for a 2017 James Beard Award; 2017 AFJ Awards finalist